-As partner in the firm, Sharin oversees the Corporate & Intellectual Property Practice Groups.
-Her practice has focused on a wide range of corporate matters, including mergers and acquisitions, corporate finance, corporate governance, restructurings, project finance and foreign investment.
-As a specialist in Competition Law and Intellectual Property, she advises a wide variety of clients in both regulated and non-regulated sectors of the economy.
+As a Partner, Sharin oversees the Corporate and Intellectual Property Practice Groups.
+Her practice has focused on a wide range of corporate issues, standing out in delicate transactions of mergers, acquisitions, restructuring and financing of foreign investment projects.
+As a specialist in Competition Law and Intellectual Property, she continuously advises numerous companies in different sectors of the economy, regulated and unregulated.

-Sharin was awarded in the year 2000 the Fulbright Scholarship, one of the most prestigious awards program worldwide.
-The Fulbright Program is a program of highly competitive, merit-based grants, founded by the initiative of Senator J. William Fulbright, that operates under the auspices of the Bureau of Educational and Cultural Affairs of the U. S. Department of State and is administered in the Dominican Republic by the Franklin Center, under the American embassy.
-Accepted in Georgetown University for the L.L.M., specializing in Economic Law and Competition Law, she presented her thesis on the creation of a competition regime in the Dominican Republic and the challenges it implied.
+Sharin was awarded in 2000 a Fulbright Scholarship, an academic program considered one of the most prestigious in the world and created at the initiative of Senator J. William Fulbright, which operates under the auspices of the Office of Educational and Cultural Affairs of the Department of State of the United States and administered in the Dominican Republic by the Franklin Center, attached to the US Embassy.
+Accepted at Georgetown University for the Master of Laws (LLM), with a concentration in Economic Law and Competition Law, she presented her master's thesis on the creation of a competition regime in the Dominican Republic and the challenges that its creation implied.

-Upon her return to the Dominican Republic, she joined the firm as Partner and has been partly responsible for the development of the Corporate Practice Group and later on the Intellectual Property Practice Group.
-Under her leadership, ROCA has developed an intense corporate practice.
-She has positioned the firm as one of the leading firms in intellectual property in the country.
-The depth and scope of her experience includes, among other transactions, the merger and restructuring of one of the major Dominican companies acquired by foreign capital.
-Her client portfolio includes the representation of foreign and national capitals for the reorganization of real estate assets, intangible assets, as well as real estate projects for urban and tourist development.
+Upon returning to the Dominican Republic, she joined as a Partner of the firm co-participating in the founding of the Corporate Department and later the Intellectual Property Department.
+Under her leadership, intense corporate activity has developed at ROCA.
+She has placed the firm among the top law firms in the practice of intellectual property in the country.
+Her participation encompasses, among other operations, the reorganization, acquisition and merger of one of the largest Dominican companies acquired by foreign capital.
+Sharin’s portfolio of clients and experience includes the representation of foreign and national capitals for the reorganization of real estate assets, intangible assets, real estate projects for urban and tourist developments.

-Her practice has led her to interact with clients and collaborate with colleagues from the United States, Spain, Germany, China, India, Singapore, Argentina, Haiti, Colombia, Mexico, Chile, Honduras, Guatemala, Panama, Cuba, Puerto Rico, many of the islands of the Caribbean, among other countries.
-She is the author of numerous publications on competition, corporate governance, telecommunications and intellectual property topics.
+Her practice leads her to interact with clients and collaborate with professionals from the United States, Spain, Germany, China, India, Singapore, Argentina, Haiti, Colombia, Mexico, Chile, Honduras, Guatemala, Panama, Cuba, most of the islands of the Caribbean, among others.
+She has authored numerous publications on issues of competition, corporate governance, telecommunications and intellectual property.